Bob Dylan was born Robert Allen Zimmerman in 1941, Duluth Minnesota.

 – Bob Dylan

 In 1961 he met the popular folk singer Joan Baez.
 She loved his songwriting and began covering his music.
-This led to a greater awareness of the Dylan’s musical talent.
-They were romantically involved for a few years until the mid 1960s.
+This led to a greater awareness of Dylan’s musical talent.
+They were romantically involved for a few years until the mid-1960s.